Epoch Game Pocket Computer

-The system was a commercial failure in Japan, and as a result, only 5 games were made for it.
+The system was a commercial failure in Japan.
+It was considered expensive for a handheld device at the time, with a price point close to the Famicom.'
+As a result, only 7 games were made for it.
 A puzzle game and a paint program were built into the system.
 It was powered by 4 AA batteries, and screen's contrast could be adjusted by the user.
 Input and output controls included four buttons, an 8-way joypad, a contrast dial, and a sound on-off switch.